 Dyeing fleece is great fun and the results can be amazing!
 Here is a simple easy method of dyeing fleece with food colouring.
 If you have raw (unwashed) fleece to dye, see our guide to the basics of washing raw fleece.

 You can dye any natural fibre which has had the lanolin removed by washing, such as our natural batts (lighter coloured fleece is best if you want a bold colour), and dyeing natural curls / locks is lots of fun!

-Dyeing fleece can change the properties slightly, so it may felt differently after dyeing.
+Dyeing fleece can change the properties slightly, so you may find it could felt differently after dyeing.

 You will need:

 - Something to heat up the wool and water in - this could be an old jug or old bowl and saucer on top in the microwave, old saucepan on the stove, even a slow cooker!

 - White vinegar

 - Water - enough to cover wool

-- Food colouring for dyeing - be aware that you might not always get the colour you expect!
+- Food colouring - be aware that you might not always get the colour you expect!
 Its all part of the fun of dyeing.
 If using powdered food colouring see notes below

 - Pour a splash of white vinegar into the water, place the wool in and leave to soak, leaving for a longer time (overnight) will result in more intense colours.
 I use about 1/4 cup white vinegar to 500ml of water, you can experiment with different amounts.

 - Gently heat the wool and liquid.
 Do not stir otherwise the wool will felt!
 Keep heating until the water is just boiling, and the wool takes on the dye.
 Alternatively you can put the wool into the microwave in a microwave safe container and heat for 1.5 - 2 minutes each time until it was boiling hot, it took about 3 - 4 goes.

 - Leave to cool slightly.

-- Rinse wool in water the same temperature as the wool.
+- Drain fibres and rinse in clean water the same temperature as the wool.
 Sudden changes in temperature can shock the wool and cause it to felt.
 Rinse until the water runs clear, and then drain out as much water as you can.